 NOLS Wilderness Wisdom by John Gookin is a pocket-sized book of quotes about the outdoors.
 When I’m stuck for a Scoutmaster Minute, I pull out this book and look for a quote that speaks to some aspect of our troop.
 That’s usually enough.

 Camping and Hiking in the Bay Area by Matt Heid is the only book that covers backcountry camping spots in our area.
 There are more than are listed here, but this is a great start and the detail is impressive.
 Dang, it seems to be out of print, so wait for Matt’s One Night Wilderness to come out in September, though that won’t have his excellent coverage of the Ohlone Wilderness Trail.
+If you don’t live around here, start searching for some local guidebooks.

 You will need a first aid book, but you should choose your own.
 Make sure that you can find things in it quickly.
 The one provided with my WFA course is good.
 If you are lost, start with recent books by Eric Weiss, William Forgey, Tod Schimelpfinig, or Buck Tilton.